pawanpaudel93/dearwebthree/README.md

 #### Deploy
 > Currently supported are the applications using `React`, `Next`, `Vue`, `Nuxt`, `Svelte-Kit` and `Vite`.

+##### Deployment Note
+Use hash router for each of the above supported frameworks and libraries for better routing support.
+For Next.js there is no hash router, so use `trailingSlash: true` in nextConfig for better routing support so that routes can also be accessed on reload too.

 ```html
 Usage: dearwebthree deploy [options]